 Stubbs Park Today

 When the Arts and Crafts Festival outgrew Stubbs Park, the park slipped from local view, but in the past few years, a new generation of visitors, new residents, and native Dubliners have embraced Stubbs Park as a natural escape.
-In June, 2016, Stubbs hosted over 1000 bicyclists for two days and three nights as a stopover during Bicycle Ride Across Georgia.
+In June of 2016 and 2022, Stubbs hosted over 1000 bicyclists for two days and three nights as a stopover during Bicycle Ride Across Georgia.
 In an effort to revitalize Stubbs to its former glory as a gathering place for locals and a venue for cultural events, a grass roots Friends of Stubbs Park has been organized to focus on revitalization efforts.